 Oshinko maki usually consists of a roll made from seaweed wraps (nori), sushi rice, oshinko, and little else, wrapped into a roll then sliced into bite-sized pieces.

 What Does Oshinko Taste Like?

 Daikon tastes like a very mild type of radish, perhaps more like a cross between a carrot and a radish.
-Because it's made with salt, oshinko, then, tastes like a salty pickled lightly-flavored radish.
-But that description obviously doesn't do it justice.
+Because it's made with salt, oshinko tastes like a salty pickled lightly-flavored radish.
 It's a unique flavor, probably more similar to homemade sauerkraut than the type of pickle you'll get at a deli alongside your sandwich.
-To be fair, it is a unique taste.
-Besides, you usually only eat a little bit of oshinko - you're not biting into it like an apple - and the unique taste combines well with the equally unique taste of seaweed and sushi rice.
+Besides, you usually only eat a little bit of oshinko – you're not biting into it like an apple – and the unique taste combines well with the equally unique taste of seaweed and sushi rice.
 If you like Japanese food, vegetarian sushi, or maki rolls in general, you'll probably like oshinko and oshinko maki rolls just fine.

 Is Oshinko Vegetarian?
 Is an Oshinko Roll Vegetarian?

 Yes, oshinko itself is both vegetarian and vegan, since it is just pickled daikon radish or other vegetables.
 Normally, an oshinko roll will be vegetarian and vegan as well.
 An oshinko roll, or oshinko maki, will usually just contain oshinko and sushi rice wrapped in nori seaweed.
 However, if you're at a Japanese sushi restaurant, it's probably best to check what's in the oshinko roll to be 100% certain it's vegetarian or vegan.